 I live in an apartment — what should I buy first?

-Start with water storage, then headlamp, power bank, and an emergency radio.
-Those four items solve the biggest problems in most urban outages.
+Start with water storage, then a headlamp, a power bank, and an emergency radio.
+Those four items solve the biggest problems in most urban outages without needing much space.

 How do I choose a portable power station?

-Start with what you must run (phones/lights vs. fridge/CPAP).
-Compare capacity (Wh), output (W), and recharge options.
-Choose the smallest unit that reliably covers your must-run items.
+Start with what you must run (phones and lights vs. a fridge or CPAP).
+Compare capacity (Wh), continuous output (W), and recharge options, then choose the smallest unit that reliably covers your must-run devices.

 What food is best for a 72-hour kit?